Home > Glossary > Cloudberry Alternatives and Competitors in 2023

 As it stands, MSP360 is a relatively normal service with its pros and cons.
 It works well with both small and large businesses but favors users that have at least some knowledge in coding, since the service itself is quite complex.
 The main distribution policy is a one-time fee with additional payments for the amount of data stored – which might be useful for smaller companies that don’t have a lot of budget to spare and don’t need terabytes of free space to backup their work properly.
 There’s also a good number of useful features such as encryption, compression, community support and so on.
 It is worth noting that there are some difficulties with MSP360 as a whole, too, mainly due to its complexity and large amounts of frequent updates to work properly.

-There are some similarities between Bacula Enterprise Edition and MSP360 (formerly Cloudberry).
-However the main difference lies in MSP360’s focus on working mainly with cloud backups, as opposed to Bacula which is more flexible in its storage destinations and natively integrates with a higher number of technologies (databases and hypervisors, for example).
+There are some similarities between Bacula Enterprise and MSP360 (formerly Cloudberry).
+However, one key difference lies in MSP360’s focus on working mainly with cloud backups, as opposed to Bacula which is more general and flexible in its storage destinations and natively integrates with a higher number of technologies (databases and hypervisors, for example).
 Bacula combines this high degree of compatibility and modularity with low operating costs.
 Bacula’s flexibility in this regard is almost unmatched, capable of adapting to almost any IT requirement.
 Bacula is a strong alternative as an enterprise backup solution, providing both high granularity control and user friendliness at the same time.
 It is also important to note that Bacula does not charge by data volume.
-So the more data you have to back up, the greater becomes Bacula’s value.
+The practical effect of this is that the more data a user needs to back up, the greater Bacula’s value becomes.
+Also important to note is that Bacula provides especially high levels of security compared to other vendors, including significantly higher levels of protection against ransomware and other malicious actors.
+IT is relied on by organizations such as NASA, NOAA and the largest military organizations in the West.

 About the author